-A special selection.
+A special selection

 In every seed packet, you’ll receive an assortment of five different seeds, specially selected to attract and nourish honey bees.
-These include:

 With bright yellow flowers, the lance-leaved coreopsis is a low-growing perennial that thrives in the hot, late summer all across North America.
 The state flower of Florida, lance-leaved coreopsis isn’t just an attractive plant for honey bees, but also a food source for caterpillars.
 Lance-leaved coreopsis, like the New England aster, is from the family Asteraceae, named for their flowers’ star shape.

 A highly varied species, the New England aster has more than 50 different cultivars with distinct colours, sizes and shapes.
 Every flower, however, has several long and straight petals that centre on a yellow floret.
 Flourishing in bright sunlight, the New England aster can grow to four feet tall and provide a generous amount of pollen for honey bees.